PIT Release Notes 2022A

 - Dock Icon conflict between some version of the OT and PIT on Mac OS.

-- In the Observation Tab, when specifying the PI instruments LBTI and PEPSI, treat the time requests monocularly.
-If you have an object that you would like to observe using both sides of the telescope with these PI instruments, you need only specify it once and DO NOT check the binocular box.
+- In the Observation Tab, when specifying the PI instruments LBTI and PEPSI, treat the time requests binocularly.
+If you have an object that you would like to observe using both sides of the telescope with these PI instruments, it will, by default, assume that is the case.
+In the case of PEPSI, if you want to observe just one side, make sure you have another binocular observation that matches observing conditions and target and it will be paired automatically.

 - Some binocular warning messages are triggered or resolved inappropriately across different targets